Ryason55/quake_mission_packs_ry-vitalized/README.md

-Ry Mod for Quake: Scourge of Armagon
+Armagon Ry-vitalized for Quake: Scourge of Armagon
 ====================================

-This mod makes miscellaneous changes to Armagon Cooperative and Deathmatch in Quake Remaster.
-Various quality of life, rebalancing, and bug fixes.
+This mod implements a lot of quality of life, rebalancing, and bug fixes into the Quake Remaster version of Quake Mission Pack 1: Scourge of Armagon, with changes applied to both campaign play and Deathmatch.
+Also some fun things thrown in here and there.

 QuakeC Changes
 ---------------------------